 Once Upon a Mattress

-Reasoning: It's been 20 years since the last time this fan favorite has been in NYC.
-And with the bevy of young emerging stars, you could easily fill this one to make it a popular ticket for next season.
+Reasoning: It's been over 20 years since the last time this fan favorite has been on Broadway.
+A much-praised Off-Broadway production ran last year with Jackie Hoffman in the lead role.
+With the bevy of young emerging stars, you could easily fill this one to make it a popular ticket for next season.

 The Night of the Iguana